 Changes in shopping and drinking patterns during the pandemic have led to a shift towards large packaging formats, such as bag-in-a-box, and small packaging formats, such as cans.
 Canned wine in particular has been moving towards broader consumer acceptance for some time, and this trend has been hastened by the pandemic.

-But don’t be dictated too by the statistics; the lowest common denominator for purchases are led by grocery and mass-market sales, where the general public assuage stats, individual selection and choice still rule the day, and always will in our opinion.
+But don’t be dictated to by the statistics; the lowest common denominator for purchases is led by grocery and mass-market sales, where the general public assuage stats, individual selection and choice still rule the day, and always will in our opinion.

 Broader range of occasions